 Instead of trying to optimize human beings for the automated future, we should be optimizing technology for human beings, says Douglas Rushkoff.
-A world-renowned philosopher and futurist, Rushkoff’s inspiring books—like his forthcoming call-to-arms, Team Human—documentaries, and articles help communities, companies, and governments navigate the tech-augmented landscape ahead.
+A world-renowned philosopher and futurist, Rushkoff’s inspiring books (like his new call-to-arms, Team Human), documentaries, and articles help communities, companies, and governments navigate the tech-augmented landscape ahead.
 His funny, agile talks show how we can put human creativity at the heart of businesses, even as we embrace automation and all the change it ushers in.

 A futurist, author, and documentarian, Douglas Rushkoff has spent his prolific career thinking about how new media and technology are impacting culture, business, and the economy.
 Named one of the world’s 10 most influential thinkers by MIT, Rushkoff has written 15 bestselling books and coined such concepts as “viral media,” “social currency,” and “digital natives.”
 His talks are a culmination of his pioneering work, and an infallible source of what’s to come.

 “A provocative, exciting, and important rallying cry to reassert our human spirit of community and teamwork.”— Walter Isaacson on Team Human